We write for new arrivals, migrants and refugees/humanitarian learners of English, who have come to Australia to settle.

-That’s a very different cohort from International students.
+These learners are not ‘International students’, who have come to Australia to learn English.
 International students are often studying international curricula, whether it’s Cambridge or IELTS preparation, and there are many wonderful books by huge international publishers, aimed at exactly this market.
-There are also many ‘graded readers’ – cut-down versions of the classics, or original thrillers, or ‘story of the movie’ books.
+There are also many ‘graded readers’ from publishers like Penguin or Cambridge.
+These may be cut-down versions of the classics, or original thrillers, or ‘story of the movie’ books.
 International learners are well provided for!

-The problem!
+The problem:

-The solution!
+The solution:

 Over the last 20 years, experienced teachers and writers have decided to strike out on their own and create the resources they longed to see – resources that feature learners that look like our learners, topics that relate to settlement or ‘Aussie English’, or ‘add-on’ resources that can be used with any curriculum, to make learning more engaging and memorable.

-These are the resources you’ll see featured here – Australian resources for complete beginners, resources that focus on Workplace English, resources that focus on songs or story or games as a way to foster learning, resources that use mobile phones to help with learning in or out of class.
+These are the resources you’ll see featured here: Australian resources for complete beginners, resources that focus on Workplace English, resources that focus on songs or story or games as a way to foster learning, resources that use mobile phones to help with learning in or out of class.

 It hasn’t been a ‘windfall’ for any of us, but it has been hugely rewarding to know that we are making a difference, and to get reviews and feedback on how well the resources work.